 The default value is 100 ms. You want this value to be as low as possible while still allowing for proper functionality.
-Setting it too low will cause problems, such as a failure to copy large portions of content.

 If you have any problems verifying your registration, there is a possibility that there is a temporary network outage, you are behind a restrictive firewall, or the server itself is down.
 Wait a while, then try again.
 If you continue experiencing problems however, please send a support request.

 To verify that the program was registered successfully, open the AutoClipX Configuration Interface, then click the “About” tab and look for your email address.

 There is a portable version on the AutoClipX page, but be aware that a license must be purchased for each machine it is installed on.

 AutoClipX does not work properly, or at all

 If you are running any other program that interacts with the Windows clipboard, such as a clipboard manager or a program which configures mouse buttons for copying and/or pasting, you should exit the program or reconfigure its settings so that it will not interfere with AutoClipX!

 AutoClipX will not work while you are configuring its options.
 If the Configuration Interface is open, minimize it or click the “Hide” button.